viking-sudo-rm/allrunes/README.md

 To fix this, I modified the `allrunes` source, removing the compatibility issues, and rebuilt it.
 This repository contains the resulting .sty file, so you don't have to do this.

 To make the fix, all you have to do is drop allrunes.sty into your LaTeX project, and import `allrunes` as normal.
 This can be done painlessly in Overleaf, for example.
-The project should also build on arXiv without issue.
+Your project should build on arXiv without issue.

+## `allrunes`

+Documentation for `allrunes` can be found [here](https://ctan.org/pkg/allrunes?lang=en).
+The only difference in this version is that the constant `\swdefault` has been renamed to `\swdefaultpatch`.